 A True Dual Exhaust is a system with one exit point for each cylinder of an engine.
 Each head pipes from each side of the motorcycle’s engine exit to the rear of the bike.
 It is not just one exhaust pipe with two outlets; instead, the system has one pipe for every cylinder, regardless of whether the engine has two, four, six or eight inline or V-shaped cylinders.
 It means no gathering of the emitting gases at a single exit point.
 The dual exhaust system technically allows the engine to breathe better by creating a complete combustion cycle from the engine.

-True Dual, Power Dual, Dresser Dual Exhausts – Best for Harley
+True Dual, Power Dual, Dresser Dual Exhausts – Bestseller for Harley

 Different Types of Exhaust